DFE-Digital/register-trainee-teachers/docs/adr/0005-store-invalid-data-in-a-column-against-applyapplication.md

 ## Decision

-We decided to keep it on the `ApplyApplication` model, and wipe it out on sucessful submission of a TRN.
+We decided to keep it on the `ApplyApplication` model, and wipe it out on successful submission of a TRN.

 ## Consequences